ScottBlyth/DLP_Lock/README.md

 $$C = g^{passcode || salt} (mod \ p)$$

 where C is the passcode locked, and salt is randomly generely generated number who's length is known.
-C,p and the salt is then saved
+C,p and the length of the salt is then saved.
 The passcode || salt is then given by:

 $$passcode || salt =DLP(C, g, p)$$